isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-hard-soil/index.md

 If you have some tough tilling or new ground to break, you need a powerful tiller like the mantis 7250.
 Its a powerful electric tiller featuring a 540 W motor capable of ploughing through hard soils.

-At only 21 pounds, this tiller gives you less hustle when manoeuvring or during storage.�With its reversible tines you can till up to 10 inches deep and adjust the tines to 2-3 inches to cultivate the top soil.
+At only 21 pounds, this tiller gives you less hustle when manoeuvring or during storage.With its reversible tines you can till up to 10 inches deep and adjust the tines to 2-3 inches to cultivate the top soil.
 The nine inch tilling width makes it possible to manoeuvre through tight spaces.
 They rotate at 240 rpm making it possible to get through hard and compact soils.
 It has an easy push button which allows to start your machine with ease.
 The button is placed at the handle so that you dont have to bend or release the machine when starting.
 Being an electric garden tiller mantis 7250 operates quietly and no hazardous emissions are released to the environment.